This class has been cancelled.

-Accelerated TDD: For More Productive C++is a two-day training course with programming examples taught by Phil Nash.
-It is offered onsite at the Gaylord Rockies from 09:00 to 17:00 on Saturday, October 23rd and and Sunday, October 24th, 2021 (immediately prior to the conference).
+Accelerated TDD: For More Productive C++ is a two-day onsite training course with programming exercises, taught by Phil Nash.
+It is offered at the Gaylord Rockies from 09:00 to 17:00 Aurora time (MDT) on Saturday and Sunday, September 10th and 11th, 2022 (immediately prior to the conference).
 Lunch is included.

 We all know that writing tests for our code is “what we should do”, and maybe we’re even doing that already.
 But it feels like extra busy-work that slows us down – and they hardly ever catch any bugs anyway…